Writing and editing Co-authoring content with third parties

 ONS house style takes precedence

-It is important that all content published on the ONS website follows our house style.
+It is important that all content published on the ONS website follows the ONS content style guide (opens in a new tab) and Writing for users guidance (opens in a new tab) .
 If you are working with a third party (such as another government department) on a publication that will be published on ons.gov.uk (opens in a new tab) , our house style should always take precedence.
 Make sure your collaborators are aware of this when you start writing content.

 Following our house style makes it easier for all users to navigate and understand our content.
 It also avoids misinterpretation and accessibility issues.